syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/floating-action-button/EJ2_ASP.NETCORE/styles.md

 |.e-fab.e-btn:active|To customize the FAB on active.|
 |.e-fab.e-btn-icon|To customize the style of FAB icon.|

-## Show text on hover
+## Show Text on Hover

-By using `cssClass`, you can customize the Floating Action Button to show text on hover with applied transition effect.
+By using [CssClass](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_CssClass), you can customize the Floating Action Button to show text on hover with applied transition effect.

 {% if page.publishingplatform == "aspnet-core" %}